Staff & Affiliates

 Alexi Garrett Headshot

-Alexi Garrett, Ph.D., ITPS and University of Virginia Press Post-Doctoral Fellow: Dr. Alexandra Garrett is currently Assistant Professor in the Department of History at Saint Michael’s College.
+Alexi Garrett, Ph.D., formerly the ITPS and University of Virginia Press Post-Doctoral Fellow: Dr. Alexandra Garrett is currently Assistant Professor in the Department of History at Saint Michael’s College.
 Dr. Garrett served as ITPS and University of Virginia Press Post-Doctoral Fellow at Iona University (2020-2022).
 She earned a Ph.D. in the Corcoran Department of History at the University of Virginia, and her manuscript project focuses on the intersection of gender, law, and commercial power in a slave society.
 Her research has been generously supported by Monticello, Mount Vernon, the Harvard Business School, and the Library Company of Philadelphia, among others.
 She is a member of the Patrick Henry Memorial Foundation’s Research Advisory Committee.
 Follow her on Twitter at @AlexiGarrett.

-Kellen Heniford, Ph.D., Digital Coordinator and Archival Liaison: Dr. Heniford received her Ph.D. in US History in 2021 from Columbia University, where she completed her dissertation entitled “Slavery is Slavery: Early American Mythmaking and the Invention of the Free State.”
+Kellen Heniford, Ph.D., formerly the Digital Coordinator and Archival Liaison: Dr. Heniford received her Ph.D. in US History in 2021 from Columbia University, where she completed her dissertation entitled “Slavery is Slavery: Early American Mythmaking and the Invention of the Free State.”
 Now a book project, this work examines the concept of the “free state” as a political construct with a history of its own, arguing that policymakers along the borders of slavery and freedom helped create the category of the free state and then sought to claim it—despite the persistence of chattel slavery within their states—in a bid for the moral capital the concept offered them.
 She has published on history and politics in a number of outlets, including the Journal of the Early Republic, as well as Insurrect!: Radical Thinking in Early American Studies, where she also serves as a founding editor.
 Kellen’s research has been supported by a variety of institutions, including the McNeil Center for Early American Studies, the Library Company of Philadelphia, and the Historical Society of Pennsylvania.
 She comes to Iona from Penn State University, where she has been a Postdoctoral Fellow at the Richards Civil War Era Center for the last year.

 Anne Dobberteen, M.A., Public History in a Virtual Age podcast sound editor: Ms. Dobberteen is a public historian who is currently pursuing a Ph.D. in history at George Mason University.
 Her research focuses on the visual culture of nineteenth- and twentieth-century U.S. cities.
 Before beginning her doctoral studies, Anne served as assistant curator of the Albert H. Small Washingtoniana Collection at the George Washington University Museum.
 She has also done other public history work at various organizations in Washington, D.C., most recently as an oral historian with the Heurich House Museum.
 More information can be found here.

-Retired Staff
+Retired Colleagues

 Gary Berton, Coordinator: Mr. Berton was the coordinator for the ITPS and retired in 2021.
 He is engaged in research on Paine’s life and works in order to assist researchers, writers, and students around the country.
 He has been an independent scholar of political economy and Thomas Paine for 50 years, and an officer of the Thomas Paine National Historical Association for 20 years.
 Mr. Berton is a regular contributor to the Truth Seeker Magazine, and member of the International Society for Historians of Atheism, Secularism, and Humanism.
 He has spoken on Thomas Paine in dozens of venues, and author of several articles and book chapters on Thomas Paine and author attribution methodology.
 For information on Mr. Berton’s work please visit the Thomas Paine National Historical Association at www.thomaspaine.org.